httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - draft-ietf-httpbis-message-signatures
   - -06
+     * Updated language for message components, including identifiers and values.
+     * Clarified that Signature-Input and Signature are fields which can be used as headers or trailers.
-     * Define new specialty content identifiers, re-defined request-target identifier.
+     * Define new specialty component identifiers, re-defined request-target identifier.
      * Added request-response binding.

   - -05